jiko/postgresty.js/README.md

 `install.sh` assumes a Debian-based Linux distribution and installs OpenResty 1.4.2.7.
 You can pass an installation directory as the first argument to the script, or stick with the default `/usr/local/openresty`.

-Make sure to change your Postgres login credentials in `nginx/conf/nginx.conf` and run the `create.sql` script in Postgres.
+Make sure to change your Postgres login credentials in `nginx/conf/nginx.conf` and run the `init.sql` script in Postgres.

 Copy the files in the `nginx` directory to their corresponding places in your OpenResty install.